wpexpertsio/password-protected/readme.txt

 Features include:

 * Password protect your WordPress site with a single password.
+* Option to assign a permalink URI to the login form, rather than including a long query string.
+* Option to redirect after successful login.
 * Option to allow access to feeds.
 * Option to allow administrators access without entering password.
 * Works with Mark Jaquith's [Login Logo](http://wordpress.org/extend/plugins/login-logo/) plugin.